phantrdat/neural-cbo/README.md

 # Project Name

-This repository contains the source code and configurations for our Neural-CBO paper submitted to AISTATS 2025.
+This repository contains the source code and configurations for our Neural-CBO paper submitted to UAI 2025.

 ## Requirements